Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

 \subsection{Mass flux and temperature distribution at the boundary}

-We begin by looking at the influence of the top boundary on the mass flux and the temperature distribution.
-In \Fig{strat2_A}(c) we show $\meanrho~\mean{u_r}/\rho_{\rm surf}\urms$ at $r=R$ as a function of colatitude $\theta$ for all runs of Set~A. This corresponds to the mass flux associated with the mean flow through the surface.
-In \Fig{flowbound}, $\meanrho~\mean{u_r}/\rho_{\rm surf}\urms$ is shown near the surface ($0.95\,R\le r\le 1.05\,R$) as a function of colatitude $\theta$.
-Indicated in \Fig{flowbound} is also the temperature minimum to illustrate the influence of the cooling function.
-Except in Run~A1, the mass flux at the surface is different from zero, showing a strong latitudinal dependency.
+We begin by inspecting the influence of the top boundary on the mass flux and the temperature distribution; see \Fig{strat2_A}(c).
+Except for Run~A1, the mass flux at $r=R$ is nonvanishing, showing a strong latitudinal dependency.
 Near the equator it is positive (outflow) and at latitudes around $\pm$30$^{\circ}$ negative (inflow) suggesting a circulation in the coronal envelope.
 At mid-latitudes the mass flux becomes positive again, but is fluctuating around zero toward higher latitudes.
-The fluctuations are even stronger near the polar regions due to the polar jets occurring in the differential rotation; see \Sec{sec:diff}.
-The flow structure is strongly influenced by the rotation as seen from the alignment with the tangent cylinder (\Fig{flowbound}).
-Although the mass flux in the runs with an extension above the surface has non-zero values, they are small in comparison to $\rho\urms$ at the surface.
-Furthermore, there is no qualitative difference between runs with a small extension $\Rc=1.01\,R$ (Runs~A1c and A1c2) and a coronal envelope $\Rc\ge1.2\,R$ (Runs~A2, A3, A3t, and A4); Run~A1c2 has even the highest mass flux through the surface; see \Fig{strat2_A}(c).
-This will be important later in this work, where we will see that Runs~A1 an A1c2 are qualitatively identical in many respects.
-This indicates that the influence of a coronal envelope via a radial mass flux is small and can be neglected.
+The flow structure is strongly influenced by the rotation, as seen from the alignment with the inner tangent cylinder; see \Fig{strat2_A}(c).
+Although the mass flux in the runs with an extension above the surface has non-zero values, they are small in comparison to $\meanrho\urms$ at the surface.
+Furthermore, there is no qualitative difference between runs with a cooling layer $\Rc=1.01\,R$ (Runs~A1c and A1c2) and a coronal envelope $\Rc\ge1.2\,R$ (Runs~A2, A3, A3t, and A4).
+In fact, Run~A1c2 has the highest mass flux through the surface; see \Fig{strat2_A}(c).
+Furthermore, Run~A5 is similar to the other runs showing more fluctuations as a function of latitude but with a similar magnitude of variations as in the other runs.
+This shows that the influence of a coronal envelope via a radial mass flux is small and can be neglected.
+Furthermore, we find no indication that the viscosity profile has a major influence on the mass flux.

+As a second step we investigate the latitudinal temperature variation, $\Delta T=(\mean{T}-\brac{\mean{T}}_{\theta})/\brac{\mean{T}}_{\theta}$, at two radii; see \Fig{Temp_A}.
+In general the surface perturbations are strongest near the poles, decrease toward a minimum at mid-latitudes, and increase again below $\pm20\degr$ latitude.
+However, in the middle of the convection zone the temperature minimum is at the equator.
+This is a clear indication of a strong rotational influence on the temperature distribution.
+Run~A1 shows the largest relative temperature perturbations; over 0.3 near the poles and up to $-0.1$ at $\pm20\degr$ latitude.
+Here, the radiative boundary condition lets the temperature at the surface evolve more freely, which leads to this strong variation.